 \end{itemize}

-Benefits from the prominent features of Unity, it has huge potential and boosts promising prospects in the development of visualization software.
-Not only can it be used for scientific research in particle and nuclear physics, but also has wide applications in nuclear techniques for industry.
+Because of its prominent features, Unity has huge potential and boosts promising prospects in the development of visualization software.
+Not only can it be used for scientific research in particle and nuclear physics, but it also has wide application potential in nuclear techniques for the industry.